dsell002/Robotics/README.md

 # Robotics
-This directory contains various examples of techniques and algorithms useful in robotics and autonomy.
+This repository contains various examples of techniques and algorithms useful in robotics and autonomy.
 Each subdirectory focuses on a specific topic, providing example code and explanations.

 ## Directory Structure